 JEE Advanced which is the second phase after JEE Main exam is an important test for engineering aspirants.
 This entrance exam is a computer-based exam and is usually conducted by seven different Indian IITs (Indian Institute of Technology) on a rotational basis.
 The online exam consists of two sessions each for Paper 1 and 2 that is carried out in two stages on the same day.
 It is mandatory for all the students to appear for both the papers in order to be eligible for the merit list.
-Candidates have to perform well in the exam as they are granted admissions to various undergraduate courses as well as masters and dual degree programs offered by IITs based on marks scored or ranks in IIT JEE Advanced.
+If candidates are preparing for the upcoming IIT JEE Advanced 2020 exam then they have to perform well in the exam as they are granted admissions to various undergraduate courses as well as masters and dual degree programs offered by IITs based on marks scored or ranks secured in the exam.

 ⇒Latest Updates On JEE Advanced 2019 Exam